 # metrics that we measured in this manuscprit (metabolic rate, pha, hematocrit, enzymes, genetics)

-Sampling
+Study species and

-The tropical damselfish Acanthochromis polyacanthus was used in the present study because its life history traits are well suited to promote local adaptation21; A. polyacanthus displays direct parental behavior during juvenile development, possess a broad geographic distribution across thermal variable environments, and are unable to easily disperse across large distances or depths (<10-15m: citation needed).
+The tropical damselfish Acanthochromis polyacanthus was used in the present study because its life history traits are well suited to promote local adaptation21.
+Specifically, A. polyacanthus possesses direct development (ref) and both parents provide care during embryonic and early juvenile development (ref).
+This species is distributed broadly across the Indo-Pacific (depth: , lat and long of range) and this geographic distribution encompasses a range of thermal environments ().
+Research to date indicates that fish are unable to easily disperse across large distances or depths (<10-15m: citation needed).

-Adult A. polyacanthus were collected via partners within the aquarium fisheries trade from June to December 2021 from six different reefs and two different regions.
+Adult A. polyacanthus were collected via professional collectors from June to December 2021 from six different reefs and two different regions (Cairns and Mackay).
 Three reefs from locations around Cairns including, Tongue Reef (-16.341, 145.773), Vlassof Cay (-16.657, 145.990), and Sudbury Reef (-16.996, 146.202), as well as from inshore islands and reefs in proximity to Mackay including: Cockermouth Island (-20.772, 149.398), Keswick Island (-20.908, 149.406), and Chauvel Reef (southern; -20.863, 150.363; Figure 1).
 Cairns and Mackay collection regions are separated by a distance of XXX kilometers (spanning XX° in latitude).

+Adult fish were held in separate 60 L opaque aquariums ([DIMENSIONS]) inside an environmentally controlled aquarium room at the Marine and Aquaculture Research Facility at James Cook University (Townsville, Australia).
+Each aquarium contained a shelter (half a terra-cotta pot), constant aeration and water flow (~X mL/min) at set experimental conditions (see below).
+Fish were transferred to the aquarium room that was used for the experiment on May 25th, 2022.
+All trials outlined below occurred from June 6th to August 17th, 2022.
+All research was conducted under Animal Ethics Approval XXXX.

+Thermal conditions

-To determine local thermal conditions for reefs within Cairns and Mackay locations temperature data for a subset of reefs from each region were collected via AIMS Temperature Logger data series (citation for AIMS data; SF1), using temperature loggers set at a depth between 10-15meters.
+To understand local thermal conditions for reefs within the Cairns and Mackay locations, temperature data for a subset of reefs from each region were collected via AIMS Temperature Logger data series (citation for AIMS data; SF1), using temperature loggers at a depth between 10-15 m.
 Average summer temperatures (Dec-Mar? – double check) were determined to be ~27.0°C and ~28.5°C, for reefs around Mackay and Cairns, respectively (SF 1).

-Adult fish were held in separate 60 L opaque aquariums ([DIMENSIONS]) inside an environmentally controlled aquarium room at the Marine and Aquaculture Research Facilities Unit at James Cook University (Townsville, Australia).
-Each aquarium contained shelter (half a terra-cotta pot), constant aeration and water flow at set experimental conditions (see Thermal conditions section below).
-Fish were transferred to the experiment room that was used for trials on May 25th, 2021.
-Respirometry trials occurred from June 6th, 2022 – August 17th, 2021.

-Thermal conditions

-Experimental temperatures for metabolic and immunocompetence metrics were 27°C, 28.5°C, 30°C (IPCC 2050 projected temperatures citation), and 31.5°C (IPCC 2100 project temperatures under projection XXXXX citation).
-Once metabolic and immunocompetence trails were complete at a set treatment temperature, fish were exposure to +1.5°C increase at a rate of +0.5°C/day for three consecutive days.
+Experimental temperatures for the repeated aerobic physiology and immune response testing were 27°C, 28.5°C, 30°C and 31.5°C. These temperatures are within the natural range of both populations (27 and 28.5 °C) or temperatures that occur infrequently a maximal temperature or with marine heat waves (30 and 31.5°C), as well as being projected to occur regularly by the end of the century (IPCC 2100 project temperatures under projection XXXXX citation).
+Testing began at the coolest temperature of 27°C, and once aerobic physiology and immune response testing was complete, fish were warmed to the next temperature of +1.5°C at a rate of +0.5°C/day for three consecutive days.
 Fish were then given an additional five days to adjust to the new temperature treatment before the next sampling period began.

-Metabolic rate
+This process was repeated for all testing temperaures.

+Aerobic physiology